turbot/steampipe-plugin-databricks/docs/tables/databricks_workspace_workspace.md

 # Table: databricks_workspace_workspace

 Workspace manages the notebooks and folders in databricks.
-A notebook is a web-based interface to a document that contains runnable code, visualizations, and explanatory text
+A notebook is a web-based interface to a document that contains runnable code, visualizations, and explanatory text.

 ## Examples